 Class of 2014

 You'll love learning law with our professors.
 Meet a few of them here.

-In cities throughout Illinois, and in Washington, D.C., home health care workers are defending their right to organize.
-Thousands of miles away in Seattle, Professor Charlotte Garden is paying close attention.
+In cities throughout Illinois, and in Washington, D.C., home health care workers defended their right to organize.
+Thousands of miles away in Seattle, Professor Charlotte Garden paid close attention.

 Harris v.
-Quinn, currently before the U.S. Supreme Court, could change the scope of public sector union representation in states across the country — including here in Washington — and Garden is a leading voice speaking up for organized labor.
+Quinn, which was before the U.S. Supreme Court in 2014, was seen as a bellwether case for public sector union representation in states across the country — including here in Washington — and Garden speaks up for organized labor.
 In an essay for the Huffington Post, she shot down conservative columnist George Will’s anti-union claims.
 She analyzed the high court’s oral arguments for Salon.
 And she rallied dozens of other labor law professors as signatories to an amicus curiae brief for the high court.

 Closer to home, she weighs in on disputes between Boeing and the machinists union, and watches non-union companies like Amazon.
 Her passion for labor law dates back to her childhood in Schenectady, N.Y., home to General Electric.
 The union was an important ally for working families in her community, and Garden said she saw the law as "a powerful tool" in that same struggle.

-When she isn’t teaching, researching, writing, or discovering a new Seattle restaurant, Professor Garden can be found Tweeting madly at @ProfCGarden.
+When she isn’t teaching, researching, writing, or discovering a new Seattle restaurant, Professor Garden can be found tweeting madly at @CharlotteGarden.
 Though she joined Twitter "seven years late," she's made up for lost time with daily posts about labor law, constitutional law, and life as an East Coast transplant in the Pacific Northwest.

 When Anna Roberts set out to study jury bias five years ago, she didn't expect it to be the driving passion of her career.
 She was just trying to force a group of lawyers to get along.